The Best Gemstones For Everyday Wear, And Why

 Citrine

 Of course, Citrine is on this list because Citrine is the same stone as Amethyst.
-It’s just been heated a second time which changes the composition and color of the stone.
+It’s just been heated, which changes the composition and color of the stone.

 All of my Citrine is naturally occurring, which is why it’s more of a pale yellow instead of a bright color, but even heat-treated Citrine is going to be just as durable and hard-wearing as Amethysts are.
 For naturally occurring Citrine to form, the crystal forms and then gets heated again, giving it its signature color.